-Backed by continued strong energy market fundamentals, CES realized revenue growth throughout its business lines during the first quarter as it was able to leverage its established infrastructure, strong industry positioning, committed employees, and strategic investments in key raw materials.
-Focus on strategic investments in working capital continued into the quarter as supply chain challenges persisted, albeit at more muted levels toward the end of the quarter.
-CES was able to use its strong balance sheet and liquidity to support the incremental inventory and strong revenue growth.
-The continued positive momentum demonstrated in the quarter has been bolstered by improvements in rig activity, higher production volumes, the implementation of pricing increases, and strategic procurement initiatives that are expected to continue throughout 2022.
+Backed by continued strong energy market fundamentals, CES realized significant revenue growth throughout its business lines during the second quarter as it was able to leverage its established infrastructure, strong industry positioning, committed employees, and strategic investments in key raw materials.
+Increased revenue levels at strong margins were supported by strategic investment in working capital as CES was able to use its balance sheet and liquidity to support this profitable growth.
+The sustained positive momentum demonstrated in the quarter has been bolstered by improvements in rig activity, higher production volumes, the realization of pricing increases, and strategic procurement initiatives that are expected to continue throughout 2022.

-As industry activity levels continued to improve during Q1, CES remained disciplined on capital expenditures during the quarter, retaining substantial liquidity.
-The Company made strategic use of its balance sheet to support higher accounts receivable levels associated with increasing revenue and financed key surplus raw materials purchases in a rapidly evolving supply chain environment to avoid constraints on critical inputs and mitigate product cost inflation.
-CES exited the quarter with a net draw on its Senior Facility of \$148.7 million (December 31, 2021 - \$110.1 million) and Total Debt of \$487.2 million (December 31, 2021 - \$439.4 million), of which \$288.0 million relates to Senior Notes which don't mature until October 21, 2024.
-At March 31, 2022, CES' Senior Facility had a maximum available draw of approximately C\$ equivalent \$262.5 million, providing ample liquidity to support increasing business activity levels.
-The increases realized during the quarter were primarily driven by strategic investments in working capital to support strong sequential revenue growth, combined with dividends paid out during the quarter totaling \$4.1 million, and the strategic acquisition of the business assets of Proflow Solutions LLC for \$13.6 million, with \$9.6 million paid in cash on close and for other post close working capital adjustments.
-Working Capital Surplus of \$506.2 million exceeded Total Debt of \$487.2 million at March 31, 2022 by \$19.0 million (December 31, 2021 - \$20.4 million).
-As at this date, the Company had a net draw on its Senior Facility of approximately \$162.0 million in support of working capital levels associated with strong revenue growth and continued strategic investment in surplus inventory levels.
+CES exited the quarter with a net draw on its Senior Facility of \$182.3 million (December 31, 2021 - \$110.1 million) and Total Debt of \$521.2 million (December 31, 2021 - \$439.4 million), of which \$288.0 million relates to Senior Notes which mature on October 21, 2024.
+At June 30, 2022, CES' Senior Facility had a maximum available draw of approximately C\$ equivalent \$262.5 million, which was increased to approximately C\$ equivalent \$315.0 million subsequent to quarter end.
+The increased draws realized during the quarter were primarily driven by strategic investments in working capital to support strong sequential revenue growth and dividends paid out during the quarter totaling \$4.1 million.
+Working Capital Surplus of \$574.6 million exceeded Total Debt of \$521.2 million at June 30, 2022 by \$53.3 million (December 31, 2021 - \$20.4 million).
+As at this date, the Company had a net draw on its Senior Facility of approximately \$195.0 million of the upsized Senior Facility of approximately C\$ equivalent \$315.0 million.